Transportation System Plan

 Bathrooms/Covered Bus Stops

-by kirkam, about 3 years ago
+by kirkam, over 3 years ago

 There are two things I wanted to touch on.
 I was homeless in 2019, and I know how hard it is to use the Vancouver bus system.
 Especially at the Vancouver Mall Transit Center, where I got My wallet stolen not once but 2 times.